cold-cofffeee/AI-Study-Companion/QUICK-START.md

 6. **You're Ready! 🎉**
    - Everything auto-saves - just close anytime!
    - Timer and music run in background
-   - All your work is preserved
+   - All your work is preserved with complete caching!
+   - Resume exactly where you left off!
    - Copy & export any AI content to PDF!

 ### 🎓 First Study Session